Accept a one-click payment with Apple Pay

 walletstring (optional)The specific wallet selected, e.g. "apple_pay". undefined for bank transfer.

-Your callback must resolve to { sessionToken: string } within 30 seconds or the SDK will emit payment_error.
+Your callback must resolve to { sessionToken: string } within 30 seconds, or the SDK emits payment_error.

 📘